gadgieOps/kde-backup-restore/README.md

 Limitations
 -----------

 At this time, this project is limited to backing up and restoring data in the users home folder only.

+I am personally only using a small subset of the capacilities of this playbook so please feel free to raise issues that you find in your own workflows.

 Role Variables
 --------------